SpinW/spinw.github.io/pages/_spinw/spinw.horace.md

   * `fid` File ID provided by the `fopen` command, the output is written into the opened file stream.

+`'useFast'`
+: whether to use the spinw.spinwavefast method or not.
+This method
+          is similar to spinw.spinwave but calculates only the unpolarised neutron cross-section and ignores all negative energy branches as well as using other shortcuts.
+In general it should produce the same spectra as spinw.spinwave, with some rounding errors, but can be 2-3 times faster and uses less memory.

 ### Output Arguments

 `w`